Plasma speaker: Practical considerations

 Plasma speaker designs ionize ambient air which contains the gases nitrogen and oxygen.
 In an intense electrical field these gases can produce reactive by-products, and in closed rooms these can reach a hazardous level.
 The two predominant gases produced are ozone and nitrogen dioxide.

 Plasmatronics produced a commercial plasma speaker that used a helium tank to provide the ionization gas.
 In 1978 Alan E. Hill of the Air Force Weapons Laboratory in Albuquerque, NM, designed the Plasmatronics Hill Type I, a commercial helium-plasma tweeter.
 This avoided the ozone and nitrogen oxides produced by radio frequency decomposition of air in earlier generations of plasma tweeters.
 But the operation of such speakers requires a continuous supply of helium.

 In the 1950s, the pioneering DuKane Corporation produced the air-ionizing Ionovac, marketed in the UK as the Ionophone.
 Currently there remain manufacturers in Germany who use this design, as well as many do-it-yourself designs available on the Internet.

 To make the plasma speaker a more widely available product, ExcelPhysics, a Seattle-based company, and Images Scientific Instruments, a New York-based company, both offered their own variant of the plasma speaker as a DIY kit.
 The ExcelPhysics variant used a flyback transformer to step up voltage, a 555 timing chip to provide modulation and a 44 kHz carrier signal, and an audio amplifier.
 The kit is no longer marketed.

 A flame speaker uses a modulated flame for the driver and could be considered related to the plasma loudspeaker.
 This was explored using the combustion of natural gas or candles to produce a plasma through which current is then passed.
 These combustion designs do not require high voltages to generate a plasma field, but there has been no commercial products using them.

-A similar effect is occasionally observed in the vicinity of high-power amplitude-modulated radio transmitters when a corona discharge (inadvertently) occurs from the transmitting antenna, where voltages in the tens of thousands are involved.
+A similar effect is occasionally observed in the vicinity of high-power amplitude-modulated radio transmitters when a corona discharge (inadvertently) occurs from the transmitting antenna, where voltages in the tens of thousands volts are involved.
 The ionized air is heated in direct relationship to the modulating signal with surprisingly high fidelity over a wide area.
 Due to the destructive effects of the (self-sustaining) discharge this cannot be permitted to persist, and automatic systems momentarily shut down transmission within a few seconds to quench the "flame".